ExpressionEngine Docs

 In order to achieve that, create file prefixed with rtefb. in add-on’s main directory, e.g. rtefb.my_addon.php.
 You can refer to the file in Filepicker add-on as an example.

 The file’s class needs to implement ExpressionEngine\Library\Rte\RteFilebrowserInterface.
-The easiest way to achive that is to extend ExpressionEngine\Library\Rte\AbstractRteFilebrowser abstract class and add code only for the functions that work differently from
+The easiest way to achieve that is to extend ExpressionEngine\Library\Rte\AbstractRteFilebrowser abstract class and add code only for the functions that work differently from